 The Alarm can also be RF interconnected to other RF Alarms and devices by installing an Ei3000MRF SmartLINK Module.
 See the User manual for the Ei3000MRF for further details on RF interconnection.
+For maximum RF signal strength, orientate all mounting plates in the same direction to ensure the antennas of the RF modules are all facing the same way as shown in figure 10.

 It is also equipped to work in a hybrid system (combination of hard-wired and RF interconnected Alarms and devices).

 Please note in a hybrid system containing CO / Heat / Fire / Smoke Alarms we recommend using an Ei3000 Series Alarm as the hybrid link to the RF section of the system.
 Ensure the Alarms operate correctly - see TESTING YOUR ALARM in the user section.

-2.8 Removing the Alarm
+2.7 Removing the Alarm